kailash-manasarovar/statement/docs/index.md

 Is Dénia the only city in Spain where this is happening?
 Or is it everywhere; in Spain and throughout the Western world?

+Is the vile misogyny in Muslim cultures bettered by the porn-gangs of the West?

 ## Why was I in Dénia?

 I love Dénia.